How SIEM Works

 • What commands/scripts did the child process execute?

-event.dataset: windows.sysmon_operational
+ELK Stack Query: event.dataset: windows.sysmon_operational

 error

-The relevant results for our Alert Scenario have been reviewed.
-Tracing the sequence of events, we observe that a parent process cmd.exe executed the command line ..\..\testing.bat (our dropper file).
+In the Elastic Stack screenshot above, the relevant results for the Alert Scenario have been reviewed.
+Tracing the sequence of events, it’s clear that a parent process cmd.exe executed the command “....\testing.bat” on the command line.

 Detection Engineers need a thorough understanding of their internal enterprise environment.
-Employing a broad detection strategy to alert on PowerShell scripts initiated by batch files may result in numerous false positives, particularly since IT staff may commonly utilize batch files.
-While this project/course will accept a generalized approach for Alert Scenario, it is essential to carefully consider the potential impact of this strategy within a fully operational enterprise environment.
+Employing a broad detection strategy, which alerts every time PowerShell scripts are initiated by batch files, may result in numerous false positives.
+This is particularly the case since IT staff may commonly utilize batch files.

-Therefore, while a generalized detection method is acceptable for the purposes of this project, in a real-world setting, it is crucial to balance the need for comprehensive detection with the risk of overwhelming the system with false positives.
+Therefore, while a generalized detection method is acceptable for the purposes of this ELK Stack example, it is crucial to balance the need for comprehensive detection with the risk of overwhelming the system with false positives in a real-world setting.
 This balance can be achieved through techniques such as refining detection rules, whitelisting known good activities, and incorporating context-aware analysis to distinguish between legitimate and suspicious actions.
+We can also develop a third detection method by targeting key strings in the malicious payload script responsible for executing the reverse shell.
+Although the script contains variable elements like the listening IP address and port, we can create a detection rule based on more fixed strings such as $c=New-Object system.net.sockets.tcpclient.

-After conducting the attack again, we observed that all four alerts were triggered and displayed in our Security Alerts Dashboard.
+After conducting the attack simulation again, we observed that all four alerts were triggered and displayed in our Security Alerts Dashboard.

 error